"A lie told often enough becomes truth."

 Edwin J. Delattre, author of Character and Cops: Ethics in Policing (1996, preface) describes an alarming

 trend towards appealing to public perception, potentially at the expense of law enforcement ethics.
-He states:
+He

-I have been shocked and alarmed by a tendency I have witnessed in educational programs on ethics
+I have been shocked and alarmed by a tendency I have witnessed in educational programs on

-else in policing, law enforcement, and other forms of public service.
+anything else in policing, law enforcement, and other forms of public service.

 I do not know any competent philosopher or student of ethics who would make such an indefensible